abraham-arbelaez/abraham-arbelaez.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year Statistics student at the Pennsylvania State University.
 Minoring in Economics and Mathematics.
 Seeking on continuing my education at a graduate level.
-Currently doing research in spatio-temporal statistics using Bayesian Methods under Dr. [`Ephraim Hanks'`](https://science.psu.edu/stat/people/emh30){:target="_blank" rel="noopener"}mentorship (see in [research](/research/)).
+Currently doing research in spatio-temporal statistics using Bayesian Methods with [Ephraim Hanks](https://sites.psu.edu/hanks/) (see in [research](/research/)).

 My research interests are:
 * Spatio-temporal statistics